sf-wdi-24/modules/week-10-angular/day-03/module-02/readme.md

 [Echo App](https://jsfiddle.net/eerwitt/wwo7vthb/)

-You must be able to point out where these pieces happen in the code:
+You must be able to answer these questions.

-* `echoApp` is defined.
+* Where is `echoApp` defined?
-* The name of the `ng-app` for this page.
+* What is the name of the `ng-app` used on this page?
-* `EchoCtl` is defined.
+* Where is `EchoCtl` defined?
-* The name of the `ng-controller` for this page.
+* What is the name of the `ng-controller` used on the page?
-* Injecting (including) required libraries for a controller.
+* How did we inject (include) required libraries for a controller?
-* Making a GET request to an API.
+* How did we make a GET request to an API?
-* The API's URL.
+* How did we set the API's URL?
-* Promises when an API request has finished.
-* Error callback.
+* Where is the success callback defined?
+* Dow we use promises in our code?
+* Where is the error callback defined?
-* Setting the `results` to be the response from an API.
+* How do we set `results` to be the response from an API?

 ## `ng-resource` and REST APIs